Gulliver's Travels the classic satire

 An early example of a famous satire is In Praise of Folly by the Dutch Renaissance humanist Erasmus of Rotterdam.
 Around two centuries later, Jonathan Swift would write A Tale of a Tub (1704) that in an allegorical way takes on Christianity and morals in a time that has experienced the Reformation.
 For its comprehension it should be seen into background of the concern of the many religious practices (the narrative includes three characters that represent three traditions connected to religion: Catholic Church, Angelic Church and radical dissent), which differed from Church of England on the time and would in many cases be notorious for excessive features.
 3

 Gulliver's Travels and its satire

 Liliputs constructed by ´lilli´ meaning ´little´ and ´put´ that could derive from the slang word ´putt´as a silly fellow.4 The liliputs are a great contrast to the Houyhnhnms in the last parts.
-Whereas the liliputs are overly adminstrative about small subject and even go to war for trifles, the Houyhnhnms have minimal administrative with few and short formulated laws.
+Whereas the liliputs are overly administrative about small subjects and even go to war for trifles, the Houyhnhnms have minimal administrative with few and short formulated laws.
 It could be said that Swift reflect in an exaggerated light the humankinds' disposition to fights for irrelevant things whereas a Houyhnhnms way of life is a picture of the ideal world according to the author.

 Jonathan Swift (1667-1745) was born in Dublin, but lived a part of his life in England where he was politically active and somewhat influential.
-But after Queen Anne died and the Whig Party was taking back the political power, Swift return to Ireland.
+But after Queen Anne died and the Whig Party were taking back the political power, Swift return to Ireland.

 < The Enlightenment